itplr-kosit/validator-configuration-xrechnung/README.md

 ## Build from Scratch

 This repository contains an ANT `build.xml` which allows downloading all neccessary tools and artefacts for creating this validator configuration for XRechnung.
-It can also allows to test the configuration against a few UBL and UN/CEFACT documents and creates a release zip file.
+It also allows testing the configuration against a few UBL and UN/CEFACT documents and creates a release zip file.